Michalis Sarris shared his opinion about past events that is happening now, and that waiting for Cyprus in the near future.

 - In your words there is some internal conflict.
 On the one hand, Cyprus needed a longer period of adjustment and financial assistance from other eurozone countries, and especially Germany, to cope with the situation.
 On the other, for a serious change in the country needs a political resolution, which in recent years in the country was not.
 If Europe has responded and gave respite and additional funding, the national debt would continue to grow, and received "easy money" reform again be postponed until better times.

-- I think that many Cypriots agree with this point of view, and recognize that a Memorandum with the "troika" has become the best solution for Cyprus.
-Indeed, we have always talked about the need for change, but never moved from words to elu d.
-But when someone is willing to lend you the money, he expects you to take advantage of them right.
-And now the averages Cypriots believe: everything that is not taken by the government, for it will make the "troika".
+- I think that many Cypriots agree with this point of view and recognize that the Memorandum with the "troika" was the best solution for Cyprus.
+Indeed, we have always talked about the need for change, but never went from words to deeds.
+But when someone is ready to lend you money, he expects you to use them correctly.
+And now average Cypriots believe that everything the government will not do, the "troika" will do for it.
 And it suits them.
-They just are not happy that part of the "troika", which pre-regarded confiscation of their savings.
-They are not against reducing the number of civil servants, market liberalization, improving governance in banks and so forth.
-All of these measures, as demanded by the "troika" of creditors, according to the Cypriots, it was necessary to take a very long time.
-I, in turn, do not see why Cyprus is not to be in the company of countries such as Germany, Finland, Austria, Sweden, the Netherlands.
-We have a high level of education, a good judicial system, good public institutions.
-Cyprus would follow their example and do not spend money, which he does not.
-I agree: if we were not made, we would have a long time did not dare to change.
-And foolish to count, for example, for natural gas.
-We had to start reforms in any sluchae.Kak restore confidence in Cyprus?
+They are not happy only with the part of the "troika" program, which provides for the confiscation of their savings.
+They are not against the reduction of the number of civil servants, market liberalization, better management in banks, etc. All these measures, which the "troika" of creditors insist, in the opinion of the Cypriots, had to be taken a very long time.
+I, in turn, do not see why Cyprus should not be in the company of countries such as Germany, Finland, Austria, Sweden, the Netherlands.
+We have a high level of education of the population, a good judicial system, good state institutions.
+Cyprus would follow their example and not spend the money that it does not.
+I agree: if we were not forced, we would not have decided for a long time to change.
+And it is unreasonable to count, for example, on natural gas.
+We had to start reforms in any case.
+How to restore confidence in Cyprus?

 - You have correctly noted the need to restore trust in Cyprus and its banking system.
 We know what the problems were at that bank, which had to be closed.
 However, there is a second bank - Vank of Cyprus, who suffers from a similar "disease."
 And if in the Hellenic Bank 38% non-performing loans, the BOC is much more.
 BoC but still no attempt to solve this problem.

 - I think this is only partly true.
-It is clear that the leadership of Bank of Cyprus is necessary to create a separate department that would deal with non-performing loans, to bring to his work of foreign experts.
-Developers [BoC customers] are concentrated in the hands of a lot of money and big debts, it is necessary to take measures to attract investors from abroad.
-But remember this: If a foreign investor to insist that a particular property is a billion, when in fact it is half the price, no one will agree to invest in such a project.
-It is important to understand that the investor also wants to make money.
+It is clear that the management of the Bank of Cyprus should create a separate department that would deal with non-performing loans, attract foreign experts to its work.
+Builders [customers of WOS], in whose hands are concentrated large funds and large debts, it is necessary to take measures to attract investors from abroad.
+But at the same time, remember: if a foreign investor insists that a particular property is worth a billion, when in fact, its price is half that, no one will agree to invest in such a project.
+It is important to understand that the investor also wants to earn money.

 - How long will it take to prepare the legal framework and restructure, to normalize the Bank of Cyprus?